Meaning, Factors Affecting and Valuation of Goodwill in Partnership Accounts

 4. Capitalisation Method :

 In this method, goodwill is the amount of capital saved.
 Normally businessmen invest capital to operate business activities, and earn profit with the efficient utilisation of capital.
-If the business earns more profit by investing lesser amount of capital as compared to other business, who earned same amount of profit with more amount of capital, the saved amount is assumed to be goodwill.
+If the business earns more profit by investing lesser amount of capital as compared to other business, who earned same amount of the profit with more amount of capital, the saved amount is assumed to be goodwill.

 Under this method, the Goodwill is calculated in two ways: